 Committing Greenmail involves buying a significant number of shares in a target company, threatening a hostile takeover, and then using the threat to force the target company to buy back the shares at a higher price.
-Similar to blackmail, which is making threats to establish a benefit, greenmail is money that is paid to another company to prevent aggressive behavior (i.e. an unwanted takeover).
+Similar to blackmail, greenmail is money that is paid to another company to prevent aggressive behavior (i.e., an unwanted takeover).

 How Does Greenmail Work?

 There are four basic steps to committing Greenmail:

 - An investor or company “raider” acquires a large stake in a company by purchasing shares from the open market.